Located in the former Vancouver Stock Exchange building, the luxurious and eco-friendly Executive EXchange is a

 Newly implemented in 2020, all guests have been charged an amenity fee of $10 per night.
 This may or may not still be the case.
 Internet access is included, as is one Crave tablet per room.

 Pets are welcome to stay with their responsible owners at the EXchange Hotel in designated rooms, although at an extra cost of around $25 per night (as of the last time we checked).

 Hotel Fitness Centre

 Hydra Estiatorio Mediterranean Restaurant

 The main on-site place to eat is Hydra Estiatorio which is a Greek restaurant that specializes in seafood.
 The menus focus on traditional dishes that are made with select ingredients, many of which are imported from the island of Cyprus.
 The brightly decorated venue also features a large cocktail bar.

 As of the last time we checked, breakfast runs from around 6:30 am until 11:00 am every day.
-Lunch is between 12 pm and 3 pm on weekdays only.
+Lunch is between 11:00 am and 3:00 pm on weekdays only.
 The dinner menu is available daily from 5:00 pm to late, with happy hour specials offered from 3:00 pm to 6:00 pm.

 The hotel has underground parking.
 Guests park about six or so floors underground and it’s a bit of a windy route to get there.